How to help / Support your child

-There are many ways to help and support your daughter’s experience of GCSE and Advanced level study at Parkstone.
-Many of these are things that will generally help in any of your daughter’s subjects.
+There are many ways to help and support your child’s experience of GCSE and Advanced level study at Parkstone.
+Many of these are things that will generally help in any of your child’s subjects.

-- Has she checked her timetable and located all of her subject resources (textbook, Labcoat, calculator, folder etc) ?
+- Have they checked her timetable and located all of their subject resources (textbook, Labcoat, calculator, folder etc) ?

 - Are there any deadlines due?

 - When are the GCSE/ A level assessments taking place this term?